Garnishments in Northeast Ohio

 When you find yourself in a difficult financial situation, the challenge of keeping up with your bills can be difficult enough.
 Add wage garnishment on top of that, and you can find yourself in an impossible position.
-Dealing with wage garnishment can also cause some embarrassment and awkwardness at your job since your employer will be aware of your financial situation and be required to fill out paperwork for your case.
+Dealing with wage garnishment in Northeast Ohio can also cause some embarrassment and awkwardness at your job since your employer will be aware of your financial situation and be required to fill out paperwork for your case.

 We understand how difficult this can be.
 We’ve helped many Ohioans in this very spot, primarily through utilizing bankruptcy laws.
 Bankruptcy, both Chapter 7 and Chapter 13, can be great options for those facing garnishment from creditors, and we at Moseman Law are here to help evaluate your situation and provide the legal support needed to help get you back on your feet.